klopsi/unicolexport/README.md

 ![Examples](https://abload.de/img/98colors92kra.png)

 99-colors poses special challenges - most color changes require the full 6 bytes, having more available colors means many color ramps requiring color changes per character, and no long runs of same color.
-Above image has a max line length of 481 Bytes after squishing.
+Below image has a max line length of 481 Bytes after squishing.

 ![Examples](https://files.catbox.moe/d5dk8w.png)

 Automated mapping to 99 or 16 color palettes never works as well as you'd wish.
-Best to do the mapping yourself.
+Best to do the mapping yourself using the color curves, then the supplied gimp color palettes.

 ![Examples](https://a.pomfe.co/fqfikv.png)